 As soon as you file a bankruptcy all debt collection stops.
 Creditors are prohibited from continuing or filing a law suit, calling you, putting a lien on your property, garnishing your wages or cutting off your utilities.
 Foreclosures and repossessions stop dead in their tracks.
 Almost every attempt to collect a debt is prohibited the second you file your case.

 At the end of your bankruptcy, you get a discharge.
 The discharge is a federal court order that wipes out your debt for good.
 Most debt can be discharged though there are some exceptions, such as student loans, some back taxes, fines and domestic support obligations like child support and alimony.

 There are two kinds of bankruptcy: Chapter 7 and Chapter 13.
 In a Chapter 7 bankruptcy, the way creditors get paid through bankruptcy is by selling your property and dividing the proceeds up among the creditors.
 Most people who file Chapter 7s do not lose any property.
 In a Chapter 13 bankruptcy, you make monthly payments in to a plan.
 The bankruptcy plan determines how the payments are divided among creditors.
-A knowledgeable Tacoma bankruptcy attorney can help you in determining which will best meet your goals.
+Our knowledgeable Tacoma bankruptcy attorneys can help you in determining which will best meet your goals.